Oscar Linnér: Petrolul Ploiești

 On 5 November 2024, Linnér joined Romanian Liga I club Petrolul Ploiești on a deal until June 2026.

 KTP

 On 2 July 2025, Linnér signed with KTP in Finnish Veikkausliiga for the remainder of the season.

+Falkenberg

+In June Linnér joined Superettan side Falkenbergs FF on short-team deal due to injuries to the keepers at the club.
+On 1 July 2026, he left the club again.

 International career

 Linnér made his debut for the Sweden national team on 11 January 2019 in a friendly against Iceland, as a starter.

 Personal life

 Oscar Linnér has a two-years-younger brother, Albin Linnér, who is also professional footballer.